 NQIT is partnered with more than 20 companies and government agencies who are providing technology and market information and contributing to the design of bespoke components.

 Please visit our Partnership Projects page to read more about our current and ongoing projects with industrial and academic partners.

-We hold a regular User Forum every six months to facilitate dialogue between researchers and industrial and commercial end users of NQIT technology.
+We hold a regular Industry Engagement events throughout the year to facilitate dialogue between researchers and industrial and commercial end users of NQIT technology.